 Syslog is a standard for message logging.
 It allows separation of the software that generates messages, the system that stores them, and the software that reports and analyzes them.
 Each message is labeled with a facility code, which indicates the software type generating the message, and assigned a severity level.

 Server: Click to add a new server.

 Host: Enter the hostname or IP address of the server.

 Format: Select which syslog message format to use.

-RFC 3164 RFC 5424
+- RFC 3164RFC 5424

-Protocol: Select the protocol and port to use:
+- Protocol: Select the protocol and port to use:

-UDP (Default port is 514) TCP (Default port is 6514)
+- UDP (Default port is 514)

+- TCP (Default port is 601)

+- TLS (Default port is 6514)